Elmore County Public School System

 The Elmore County Public School System is a public school district serving most of Elmore County, Alabama.

 Its headquarters are in Wetumpka.
-In addition to Wetumpka it includes the towns of Coosada, Deatsville, Eclectic, and Elmore, as well as the census designated places of Blue Ridge, Emerald Mountain, Holtville, and Redland.
+In addition to Wetumpka, it includes the towns of Coosada, Deatsville, Eclectic, and Elmore, as well as the census designated places of Blue Ridge, Emerald Mountain, Holtville, and Redland.
 It also includes Elmore County sections of Millbrook (vast majority of the municipality) and Prattville (a portion of the municipality).

-By 2019, Elmore County Schools allowed Maxwell Air Force Base on post families to send their children to its schools.
-As of 2025 the district's allowance applies to any district school, and any student with a parent or guardian associated with the U.S. military is eligible.
+By 2019, Elmore County Schools allowed Maxwell Air Force Base on-post families to send their children to its schools.
+As of 2025, the district's allowance applies to any district school, and any student with a parent or guardian associated with the U.S. military is eligible.
 In August 2019, of the children who are dependents of military families attached to Maxwell AFB who were enrolled in public schools, 11.31% attended Elmore schools.

 History

-A candidate for the Elmore County Board of Education quoted in an article in the Montgomery Advertiser argued that the county school system sufficiently meets the needs of the citizens of Millbrook, Alabama and that the school system lacked "local financial support" but did well academically.
+A candidate for the Elmore County Board of Education quoted in an article in the Montgomery Advertiser argued that the county school system sufficiently meets the needs of the citizens of Millbrook, Alabama, and that the school system lacked "local financial support" but did well academically.

 The Southern Association of Colleges and Schools awarded accreditation to the district in 2008.

-In 2020 there was a scandal regarding spending irregularities.
+In 2020, a scandal arose regarding spending irregularities.